8 Horrifying Crack Cocaine Side Effects

 Practical life changes are also important for maintaining long-term abstinence from drugs.
 A healthy life requires the stability of a regular income, so vocational training or career counseling may be necessary.
 Some rehab centers offer these kinds of services as part of a comprehensive treatment plan.
 Seeking out community resources for after treatment and making connections with other individuals recovering from addiction will also help keep you on track.
 Work with your treatment program on an aftercare plan for relapse prevention well before you are actually discharged from treatment.

 Recovery is a lifelong journey that cannot begin until you admit you have a problem and open yourself up to outside help.
 Detox.com can guide you through your treatment options and clear up any confusion you may have about recovery.
-You can send an email, chat with a treatment advisor online, or call the hotline at 800-483-2193.
+You can send an email, chat with a treatment advisor online, or call the hotline at 800-483-2193(Who Answers?).
 Our advisors are always available to help, 24 hours a day, seven days a week.
 No matter what time it is now is always the perfect time to start changing your life.